evelynlove94/ICT2X01-TEAM14.github.io/README.md

 # CycleX - Riding Safe

 Riding safely with Virtual Reality.
-CycleX is a software that makes use of Virtual Reality (VR) technology that aims to advocate and cultivate safe riding practices among cyclists on Singapore shared paths, footpaths and roads through a series of simulated cycling scenarios.
-It can also be used by non-cyclists such as pedestrians and drivers so that they are able to have an immersive firsthand experience of what it feels like to be in the cyclists’ shoes.
-With this experience, we hope that they would be able to empathize cyclists and be more aware of the situations faced by them.
+CycleX is an interactive application that makes use of Virtual Reality (VR) technology that aims to instill safe cycling practices into both cyclists and non-cyclists who may not necessarily be well aware of the cycling rules and ethics.
+CycleX hopes to achieve this by allowing the users to go through an immersive virtual experience and decide on their actions through a series of scenarios from the perspective of a cyclist and/or pedestrian.

 ## Getting Started